 SEC.
-141. Application to Existing Foreign Corporations. - Every foreign corporation which, on the date of the effectivity of this Code, is authorized to do business in the Philippines under a license issued to it shall continue to have such authority under the terms and conditions of its license, subject to the provisions of this Code and other special laws.
+141. Application to Existing Foreign Corporations. - Every foreign corporation which on the date of the effectivity of this Code, is authorized to do business in the Philippines under a license issued to it shall continue to have such authority under the terms and conditions of its license, subject to the provisions of this Code and other special laws.

-SEC.
-142. Application for a License. - A foreign corporation applying for a license to transact business in the Philippines shall submit to the Commission a copy of its articles of incorporation and bylaws, certified in accordance with law, and their translation to an official language of the Philippines, if necessary.
+Section 125.
+Application for a license. - A foreign corporation applying for a license to transact business in the Philippines shall submit to the Securities and Exchange Commission a copy of its articles of incorporation and by-laws, certified in accordance with law, and their translation to an official language of the Philippines, if necessary.
 The application shall be under oath and, unless already stated in its articles of incorporation, shall specifically set forth the following:

+- 1. The date and term of incorporation; - 2.
+The address, including the street number, of the principal office of the corporation in the country or state of incorporation; - 3.
+The name and address of its resident agent authorized to accept summons and process in all legal proceedings and, pending the establishment of a local office, all notices affecting the corporation; - 4.
+The place in the Philippines where the corporation intends to operate; - 5.
+The specific purpose or purposes which the corporation intends to pursue in the transaction of its business in the Philippines: Provided, That said purpose or purposes are those specifically stated in the certificate of authority issued by the appropriate government agency; - 6.
+The names and addresses of the present directors and officers of the corporation; - 7.
+A statement of its authorized capital stock
-(a) The date and term of incorporation;

-(b) The address, including the street number, of the principal office of the corporation in the country or State of incorporation;

-(c) The name and address of its resident agent authorized to accept summons and process in all legal proceedings and all notices affecting the corporation, pending the establishment of a local office;

-(d) The place in the Philippines where the corporation intends to operate;

-(e) The specific purpose or purposes which the corporation intends to pursue in the transaction of its business in the Philippines: Provided, That said purpose or purposes are those specifically stated in the certificate of authority issued by the appropriate government agency;
+- SEC.
+142. Application for a License.
+A foreign corporation applying for a license to transact business in the Philippines shall submit to the Commission a copy of its articles of incorporation and bylaws, certified in accordance with law, and their translation to an official language of the Philippines, if necessary.
+The application shall be under oath and, unless already stated in its articles of incorporation, shall specifically set forth the following: - (a) The date and term of incorporation; - (b) The address, including the street number, of the principal office of the corporation in the country or State of incorporation; - (c) The name and address of its resident agent authorized to accept summons and process in all legal proceedings and all notices affecting the corporation, pending the establishment of a local office; - (d) The place in the Philippines where the corporation intends to operate; - (e) The specific purpose or purposes which the corporation intends to pursue in the transaction of its business in the Philippines: Provided, That said purpose or purposes are those specifically stated in the certificate of authority issued by the appropriate government agency;

-(f) The names and addresses of the present directors and officers of the corporation;

-(g) A statement of its authorized capital stock and the aggregate number of shares which the corporation has authority to issue, itemized by class, par value of shares, shares without par value, and series, if any;
+and the aggregate number of shares which the corporation has authority to issue, itemized by classes, par value of shares, shares without par value, and series, if any;

-(h) A statement of its outstanding capital stock and the aggregate number of shares which the corporation has issued, itemized by class, par value of shares, shares without par value, and series, if any;

-(i) A statement of the amount actually paid in; and

-(j) Such additional information as may be necessary or appropriate in order to enable the Commission to determine whether such corporation is entitled to a license to transact business in the Philippines, and to determine and assess the fees payable.
+- 8. A statement of its outstanding capital stock and the aggregate number of shares which the corporation has issued, itemized by classes, par value of shares, shares without par value, and series, if any; - 9.
+A statement of the amount actually paid in; and - 10.
+Such additional information as may be necessary or appropriate in order to enable the Securities and Exchange Commission to determine whether such corporation is entitled to a license to transact business in the Philippines, and to determine and assess the fees payable.